profiq/docgen/README.md

 Docgen
 ==========================

 This IntelliJ plugin allows you to generate Python function documentation using OpenAI's ChatGPT.
+You can download the plugin from the JetBrains MarketPlace - [Docgen](https://plugins.jetbrains.com/plugin/21294-docgen)

 Features
 --------